awakenine/PhotoPhone/README.md

 ![](clues/diff-0.png)

-Searching what is the SingMyImage lend me to http://signmyimage.findmysoft.com/.
+Search what is the SingMyImage http://signmyimage.findmysoft.com/.

-Here I downloaded the tool, ran it on my Windows VM, opened the signed image and read the signature.
+I downloaded the tool, ran it on my Windows VM, opened the signed image and read the signature.

 Tool returned me the link http://www.trimurl.eu/BEARDPOWER.